bolodissenoura/pixmeacoffee/README.md

 ```

 4. Env:
-- Create a .env ( use the .env.example as a example ) and paste your OPENAI api key.
+- Create a .env ( use the .env.example as a example ) and fill in your Firebase config.

 ### 🤖 Running pixmeacoffee